Events

 Note

-Callbacks do not return values but can modify elements or invoke external functions.
-They are called for each element matching the selector.
+Callbacks do not return values but can modify elements or call external functions.
+They are invoked for each element matching the selector.

-This example demonstrates combining events and callbacks to create an interactive experience.
+This example demonstrates how to combine events and callbacks to create an interactive experience.
 We modify button styles, update text based on state, and add a custom class for expandable elements.

 initReadMore('.content', {